nci/scores/docs/contributing.md

 3. keep your feature branch rebased and up-to-date with the `scores` develop branch,
 4. when ready, submit a pull request to the develop branch of `scores`.

+### Development Process for a Feature, Improvement or Correction

+Please follow the [workflow for submitting pull requests](#workflow-for-submitting-pull-requests) outlined above.

-Pull requests will undergo both a technical code review and a scientific review to ensure that the merge request maintains or improves the coding and scientific integrity.
+Pull requests will undergo both a technical code review and a scientific review to ensure that the pull request maintains or improves the coding and scientific integrity of `scores`.

-The package maintainer may make changes to the code during the merge process or afterwards, such as resolving last-minute conflicts or making any key technical tweaks that are simple to implement.
+The package maintainer may make changes to the code during the pull process or afterwards, such as resolving last-minute conflicts or making any key technical tweaks that are simple to implement.

-## Development Process for a New Score or Metric
+### Development Process for a New Metric, Statistical Technique or Tool

-A new score or metric should be developed on a separate feature branch, rebased against the develop branch.
-Each merge request should include:
+Please follow the [workflow for submitting pull requests](#workflow-for-submitting-pull-requests) outlined above.

+Each pull request should include:

  - The implementation of the new metric or score in xarray, ideally with support for pandas and dask
  - 100% unit test coverage